habib256/thymioHTTP/README.md

 ![ThymioHTTP.png](/doc/ThymioHTTP.png?raw=true "ThymioHTTP")

-Because we want the Thymio to be the more indépendant as possible from Wireless or USB, we created SnapToAseba, a codification tool that convert Thymio Snap! code to Aseba code and run it on the Real device :
+Because we want the Thymio to be as indépendant as possible from Wireless or USB, we created SnapToAseba, a codification tool that convert Thymio Snap! code to Aseba code and run it on the Real device :

 ![SnapToAseba.png](/doc/SnapToAseba.png?raw=true "SnapToAseba")